fabricio-garcia/catalogue-of-movies/README.md

 # Catalogue-of-movies

-> A catalogue of movies online using Reac, Redux and the OMDb API
+> A catalogue of movies online using React, Redux and the OMDb API

 ![](catalogue-of-movies.gif)